 When is Amazon Prime Day 2021?

-It’s worth noting that while there’s no official confirmation yet, Recode noted that Amazon declined to confirm or deny these rumours, but as one of their external sources speculates, holding the event in June could be an attempt to bring its 2021 second quarterly earnings in-line with its revenue from the same period in 2020, which grew by 40% due to lockdown.
+Interestingly, Recode‘s external sources speculated that holding the event in June could be an attempt to bring Amazon’s 2021 second quarterly earnings in line with its revenue from the same period in 2020, which grew by 40% due to lockdown.
 The Prime Day date announcement seems to confirm those speculations.

-What are the Amazon Prime Day Deals in 2021?
+What are the best Amazon Prime Day deals in 2021?

-Make sure you bookmark this page because we’ll be constantly updating it with all the best Amazon Prime Day deals as soon as year’s Amazon Prime Day gets officially announced.
+Make sure you bookmark this page because we’ll be constantly updating it with all the best Amazon Prime Day deals as soon as the sale gets underway.

 Whether you live in the United States or the UK, our bargain connoisseurs will be handpicking the finest deals to make sure you don’t miss the biggest discounts on the latest games, hardware, tech and appliances.

 For now, there are a few early Prime Day deals live that you can peruse below.
 Next to that, we’ve taken a look at some of the key highlights from last year’s Prime Day, as well as some of the video games that will be released between now and June, to give you an idea of what we can expect from Amazon Prime Day 2021.

 Prime Day Amazon Device deals